WARP-LAB/srgb-linear/README.md

 When

 * you want to receive data in linear colour space in your texture lookups (as you should ^_^)
-* but you can't because your crappy SBC GLES on EGL implementation does not have `GL_SRGB` internal format
+* but you can't because your crappy SBC OpenGL ES on EGL implementation does not have `GL_SRGB` internal format
 * your texture is not floating point
 * and you want to avoid converting sRGB to linear colour space in shader for every fragment